jaxondl/StoChemSim/README.md

 This directory can be opened with "SystemOpen@FileNameJoin[{$UserBaseDirectory, "Applications"}]" in Mathematica.

-Demo notebooks can be found in the Wolfram directory.
+Demo notebooks can be found in the WolframNotebooks directory.

 ## Sequential Command Line Tool Setup Instructions